-The write enable latch (WEL) bit indicates the status of the internal Write Enable Latch.
+The Write Enable Latch (WEL) bit indicates the status of the internal Write Enable Latch.
 When set to '1' the internal Write Enable Latch is set, when set to '0' the internal Write Enable Latch is reset and no write, program or erase instruction is accepted.

-6.4.3 BP2, BP1, BP0 bits
+6.4.3 BP1, BP0 bits

-The block protect (BP2, BP1, BP0) bits are non-volatile.
-They define the size of the area to be software protected against program and erase instructions.
-These bits are written with the write status register (WRSR) instruction.
-When one or more of the block protect (BP2, BP1, BP0) bits is set to '1', the relevant memory area (as defined in Table 4) becomes protected against Page Program (PP), Sector Erase (SE) and SubSector Erase (SSE) instructions.
-The block protect (BP2, BP1, BP0) bits can be written provided that the hardware protected mode has not been set.
+The Block Protect (BP1, BP0) bits are non-volatile.
+They define the size of the area to be software protected against Program and Erase instructions.
+These bits are written with the Write Status Register (WRSR) instruction.
+When one or both of the Block Protect (BP1, BP0) bits is set to '1', the relevant memory area (as defined in Table 3) becomes protected against Page Program (PP), Page Erase (PE), Sector Erase (SE) and SubSector Erase (SSE) instructions.
+The Block Protect (BP1, BP0) bits can be written provided that the Hardware Protected mode has not been set.
 The Bulk Erase (BE) instruction is executed if, and only if:

-- all block protect (BP2, BP1, BP0) bits are 0 - the lock register protection bits are not all set ('1').
+- all Block Protect (BP1, BP0) bits are 0 - the Lock Register protection bits are not all set to '1'.